mahmoudimus/ac/docs/public/guides/project-activity-tutorial.md

 	        });
 	    });

+	    // The following is stub code for a Hello World app provided by ACE.
+	    // You can remove this section since it's not used in this tutorial,
+	    // or leave it here – it makes no difference to this add-on.

 	    // This is an example route that's used by the default "generalPage" module.
 	    // Verify that the incoming request is authenticated with Atlassian Connect app.get('/hello-world', addon.authenticate(), function (req, res) {